mikaelbr/mversion/README.md

 ## Default Settings

-You can provide default settings by creating a `.mversionrc` file in the root of your project.
+You can provide default settings by creating a `.mversionrc` file in the root of your project (or in a directory higher up in the hierarchy).
 This way you can define project specific tag names or commit messages.

 See API below to see what options are accepted.